VisCoP: Visual Probing for Video Domain Adaptation of Vision Language Models: Method: Video Domain-adaptive VLM

 \subsection{Preliminary}

-\spaceaftersection Existing VLMs for video representation learning~\citep{damonlpsg2025videollama3, Qwen2.5-VL} consist of three standard components: \textbf{(i)} a vision encoder that maps visual inputs into a sequence of spatio-temporal tokens, \textbf{(ii)} a vision-language connector that projects visual tokens to the language model embedding space, and \textbf{(iii)} an LLM that processes the projected visual tokens jointly with language tokens to enable multi-modal reasoning.
+Existing VLMs for video representation learning~\cite{damonlpsg2025videollama3, Qwen2.5-VL} consist of three standard components: \textbf{(i)} a vision encoder that maps visual inputs into a sequence of spatio-temporal tokens, \textbf{(ii)} a vision-language connector that projects the visual tokens to the embedding space of a language model, and \textbf{(iii)} an LLM that processes the projected visual tokens jointly with language tokens to enable multi-modal reasoning.
 For the input video $\mathbf{V}$, each frame $\boldsymbol{I}_t$ is processed independently by the vision encoder through a stack of $L$ transformer layers.
 The visual tokens after the $\ell$-th layer are denoted as

 where $N$ is the number of spatial patch tokens per frame and $d_v$ is the embedding dimension of the vision encoder.
 Concatenating these tokens over time yields $\mathbf{X}^{\ell} \in \mathbb{R}^{(TN) \times d_v}$ which represents the sequence of spatio-temporal visual tokens at the $\ell$-th layer of the vision encoder.
 The final layer outputs $\mathbf{X}^{L}$ are then projected to the language embedding space via a vision-language connector $\mathcal{C}$ to obtain the visual embeddings used as input to the LLM